Targeted Participation Program category three guidelines

 Initiatives that can provide evidence of collaboration with key service providers, sport and community groups are encouraged to apply.

 There are three categories available.
-This document is provided for category three.
+This information is provided for category three.
 This category will be available in two competitive rounds per year (October and February) for projects that increase the engagement of low participation groups and targeted populations in sport and active recreation.

 2. Supporting information